Open-Source-Spatial-Clean-Cooking-Tool/OnStove-Nepal/README.md

 ```
 > conda activate onstove
 ```
+Now your environment `onstove` is available to use.
+> [!IMPORTANT]
-Now your environment `onstove` is available to use. **Note that you always need to activate the environment before conducting any analysis**.
+> Note that you always need to activate the environment before conducting any analysis.

 ## Running the analysis
 In the `Anaconda Prompt`, change your current directory to the path where you have the OnStove Nepal